-Flexible learning: we provide the optimum learning experience for girls, with discussion and collaboration privileged within the curriculum;
+We provide the optimum learning experience for girls, with discussion and collaboration privileged within the curriculum.

-No gender stereotypes: prejudice in any form would never be tolerated by an OHS girl, which is why girls here are just as likely to flourish designing robots as they are playing football, debating a motion or playing the timpani;
+Prejudice in any form would never be tolerated by an OHS girl, which is why girls here are just as likely to flourish designing robots as they are playing football, debating a motion or playing the timpani.

-Positive spaces: our culture is informal and modern, meaning girls don’t just benefit from safe spaces, but also creative, collaborative and contemplative spaces;
+Our culture is informal and modern, meaning girls don’t just benefit from safe spaces, but also creative, collaborative and contemplative spaces.

-Better academic results: research shows that girls consistently achieve higher academic results at all levels in a single-sex environment;
+Research shows that girls consistently achieve higher academic results at all levels in a single-sex environment.

 Functioning in a single-sex environment gives girls the opportunity and encouragement to take on leadership responsibilities, including those traditionally held by men, thereby equipping them with the tools and confidence to succeed in a competitive world.